 What is it?

 Professional research into the ancestor, family, or genealogical problem of your choosing.
 Research is available in hourly installments, with most projects beginning at 15 hours.
-Final products may take the form of a research report or narrative.
+Final products take the form of a research report.

-Projects begin with a retainer and are billed in installments.
-Hourly rate for both research reports and narrative projects is $90/hour.
+Projects begin with a retainer and are billed in installments at $100/hour.

 What are they?